 July 6th, 2017 may have been the worst day of my life, but it was the first day of a journey that taught me so much about myself and showed me how beautiful life is.
 I wouldn’t trade this crazy journey for anything, because it’s inspired me, strengthened me, and made me a better person.
 I am a survivor, and I am so grateful for that.

 30 Stories in 30 Days

 September is Thyroid Cancer Awareness Month.
-For the next 4 weeks, we will post stories written by thyroid cancer survivors, caregivers and friends for our 30 Stories in 30 Days campaign.
+For the entire month, we post stories written by thyroid cancer survivors and caregivers for our 30 Stories in 30 Days campaign.
 We hope their perspectives and insight will help others along their journey.